onexianjian/v8wiki/Merging-&-Patching.md

 # Instructions for git using the automated script

-## How to check if a commit was already merged/reverted
+## How to check if a commit was already merged/reverted/has Canary coverage

 Use mergeinfo.py to get all the commits which are connected to the HASH according to Git.

 ```
 tools/release/mergeinfo.py HASH
 ```

+If it tells you ```Is on Canary: No Canary coverage``` you should not merge yet because the fix was not yet deployed on a Canary build.
+A good rule of the thump is to wait at least 3 days after the fix landed until the merge is conducted.

 ## Step 1: Run the script